 Retirement Age and Benefit for Inactive Vested Members Assume retiree health benefit will be paid at the later of age 59 or the current attained age.
 Future Benefit Accruals 1.0 year of service credit per year.
 Service Employment service is used for eligibility determination purposes.
 Benefit service is used for benefit calculation purposes.
 Unknown Data for Members Same as those exhibited by members with similar known characteristics.
 If not specified, members are assumed to be male.
 Actuarial Funding Policy Actuarial Cost Method Entry Age Cost Method, level percent of salary.
 Entry age is calculated as age on the valuation date minus years of employment service.
 Both the normal cost and the actuarial accrued liability are calculated on an individual basis.
 Actuarial Value of Assets The fair value of assets less unrecognized returns in each of the last seven years.
 Unrecognized return is equal to the difference between the actual and expected returns on a market value basis and is recognized over a seven-year period.
 The actuarial value of assets cannot be less than 60% or greater than 140% of the fair value of assets.
 Valuation Value of Assets The portion of the total actuarial value of assets allocated for retiree health benefits, based on a prorated share of fair value.
 Amortization Policy The amortization method for the UAAL is a level percent of payroll, assuming annual increases in total covered payroll equal to inflation plus across the board increases (other than inflation).
 All bases as of June 30, 2020 were re-amortized over 21 years effective with the June 30, 2021 valuation.
 Changes in the UAAL due to actuarial gains/losses are amortized over separate 15-year periods.
 Changes in the UAAL due to assumption or method changes are amortized over separate 20-year periods.
 Plan changes and health trend and premium assumption changes are amortized over separate 15-year periods.
 Future ERIPs will be amortized over 5 years.
 Any actuarial surplus is amortized over 30 years.
+An adjustment is made to the amortization period of all the UAAL actuarial gain layers to be the longer of 15 years or the remaining amortization period for the outstanding balance of the pre-June 30, 2021 UAAL layers when the total UAAL contribution is negative (a credit) but there is still a UAAL balance.

-Retiree Health Assumptions Per Capita Cost Development The assumed costs on a composite basis are the future costs of providing postemployment health care benefits at each age.
+Per Capita Cost Development The assumed costs on a composite basis are the future costs of providing postemployment health care benefits at each age.
 To determine the assumed costs on a composite basis, historical premiums are reviewed and adjusted for increases in the cost of health care services.
-Per Capita Cost Development - Maximum Dental Subsidy Carrier Carrier Election Percent (%) Delta Dental PPO 80.2 \$44.60 DeltaCare USA 19.8 14.74 Per Capita Cost Development - Medicare Part B Premium Subsidy Single Monthly Premium Astro-lasses the same sizes for a slow down or 2004 Actual monthly premium for calendar year 2021 Projected monthly premium Projected monthly premium for calendar year 2022 Projected average monthly Projected average monthly premium for plan year 2021/2022 Based on calendar year 2021 premium adjusted to 2022 by assumed trend rate of 4.50%.
-LACERS will not reimburse Medicare Part B premiums for Spouse/Domestic Partners, unless they are LACERS retired Members with Medicare Parts A and B enrolled as a dependent in a LACERS medical plan.
-This valuation does not reflect Medicare Part B reimbursement for any spouse/domestic partners enrolled in Medicare Parts A and B. For retirees age 65 and over on the valuation date, we valued the Medicare Part B premium subsidy as reported in the data.
-For current and future retirees under age 65, we will assume 100% of those electing a medical subsidy will be eligible for the Medicare Part B premium subsidy.
+Per Capita Cost Development - Maximum Dental Subsidy Carrier Monthly 2022/2023 Fiscal Year Subsidy Delta Dental PPO 80.7 \$44.21 DeltaCare USA DeltaCare USA 19.3 Per Capita Cost Development - Medicare Part B Premium Subsidy Single Monthly Premium \$170.10 Actual monthly premium for Actual monthly premium for calendar year 2022 Actual monthly premium for calendar year 2023 164.90 Actual average monthly prer nium for plan year 2022/2023 167.50 LACERS will not reimburse Medicare Part B premiums for Spouse/Domestic Partners, unless they are LACERS retired Members with Medicare Parts A and B enrolled as a dependent in a LACERS medical plan.
+This valuation does not reflect Medicare Part B reimbursement for any (married or surviving) spouse/domestic partners enrolled in Medicare Parts A and B. For retirees age 65 and over subsidy for those reported in retirees under age 65, we will the Medicare Part B premium